-Mixed sales results were seen at 2 major new launch projects over last weekend as Queens Peak condo managed to sell 34% or 250 of its 736 units available, whereas Parc Riviera managed to move approximately 13% of its 752 units – which is only slightly over 100 units.
+Mixed sales results were seen at 2 major new launch projects.
+Over last weekend Queens Peak condo managed to sell 34% or 250 of its 736 units available.
+Whereas Parc Riviera managed to move approximately 13% of its 752 units.
+Which is only slightly over 100 units.

-The feedbacks received from buyers at Queens Peak were generally positive on the development’s attractive pricing for a city fringe project next to a MRT station.
+The feedback received from buyers at Queens Peak was generally positive on the development’s attractive pricing for a city fringe project next to an MRT station.

-These units made up 95% of total sales figure and the average transacted price at Parc Riviera was $1,150 psf.
+These units made up 95% of the total sales figure.
+The average transacted price at Parc Riviera was $1,150 psf.